Doves (band): Some Cities and Kingdom of Rust (2003–2009)

-Hiatus and side-projects (2010–2018)
+Hiatus and side projects (2010–2018)

 The band took a break from recording in 2010, according to an interview with The Daily Record.
 Jimi Goodwin stated: "It's nice just to have a bit of breathing space...
 We just wanted to get off that whole album-tour-album-tour treadmill.
 None of us are ready to face going into the studio for another two years.
 This is wiping the slate clean, we have nothing else in the vaults now.
 That is it.
 Whatever we do from now on will be a new start."

 On 2 October 2012, EMI International released a Doves anthology titled 5 Album Set featuring all four studio albums from Lost Souls to Kingdom of Rust and the 2003 re-issue of Lost Sides.

-In March 2014, Jimi Goodwin released his first solo album, entitled Odludek.
-In July 2014, Jez and Andy Williams announced they formed a new band, Black Rivers.